 As an estimate for initial sizing, note that the average

-For more information, see Allocate Log Storage for Cortex XDR.
+For more information, see Manage Your Log Storage within Cortex XDR.

 Configure the Check Point firewall to forward syslog

 events in CEF format to the Syslog Collector.